 Health & Exercise Science Instructor

-The Health & Exercise Program at Arapahoe Community College is accepting applications for part-time Instructors to teach Human Nutrition and Health & Wellness during the Fall semester.
-Possible teaching locations include Littleton, Parker, and/or Castle Rock campuses; classes may be held days, afternoons, and evenings.
+The Health & Exercise Science Program at Arapahoe Community College is accepting applications for part-time Instructors to teach Human Nutrition and Health & Wellness during the Fall and Spring semesters.
+Possible teaching locations include Littleton and the Sturm Collaboration Campus at Castle Rock.
+Classes may be held days, afternoons, evenings, or remote.

-This posting may be used to fill multiple part-time Instructor vacancies.
+This posting will be used to fill multiple part-time Instructor vacancies.
 Finalist must be willing to make Colorado their primary workplace, including for online courses.

 Part-time Instructors provide instructional duties for the College in their respective areas of expertise.
-They report to the chair within the discipline and do not have any supervisory responsibilities.
+They report to the department chair within the discipline and do not have any supervisory responsibilities.
+Instructional delivery may include face-to-face, hybrid, and online.

 The instructor must be patient, and respectful, while also providing their expectations for what is considered acceptable work.
 The instructor must display dedication to the class as well as the goals of the program.
 Part-time instructors have the following responsibilities:

 Classroom Instruction: Required to meet all class periods and start and end classes promptly.
 Teach assigned curriculum and make use of required texts and materials.
 Provide students with a complete syllabus on the first day of class that includes information on course description, objectives, assignments, grading policies, and contact information.
 Maintain accurate records of attendance and provide data on no-shows, last day of attendance, etc., promptly.
-Use technology to facilitate learning including meeting the required minimum standards for the use of the College learning management system Desire2Learn (D2L).
+Use technology to facilitate learning including meeting the required minimum standards for the use of Desire2Learn (D2L) the college learning management system.

 Planning: Prepare for each class meeting and consider learning strategies that address diverse learning styles and a diverse community college student population.
 Class content and assessment methods should relate to course objectives.

-Communication: Provide timely feedback to students using ACC email account for all College business.
-Check ACC email account and D2L email account (if used) every 24-48 hours during the class term and for at least one week after grades are submitted.
+Communication: Provide timely feedback to students using ACC email account for all college business.
+Check ACC email account and D2L email account (if used) every 24 to 48 hours during the class term and for at least one week after grades are submitted.

-- Master's degree, or higher, in Exercise Science, Kinesiology, Nutrition, Sports Science, Sports Medicine, Health & Wellness, or a related field.
+- Master's degree in Exercise Science, Kinesiology, Sports Science, Sports Medicine, Health & Wellness, Nutrition, or a related field.

-- Have, or qualify for a postsecondary CTE credential including 4,000 non-teaching occupational hours within the last 5 years.
+- Have or qualify for postsecondary CTE credential including 4,000 non-teaching occupational hours within the last 5 years.
 Applicants may also meet requirements at the time of hire and be prepared to apply for a CTE credential.

-- Current teachers applying to teach ACC campus-based, online, or concurrent enrollment CTE courses may include non-teaching occupational hours that are older than the 5 or 7 year requirement if they have the required degree (and license/certifications as listed) and a minimum of 3 years full-time teaching experience in the discipline/program or 6 years part-time teaching experience in the discipline/program.
+- Note: Current teachers applying to teach ACC campus-based, online, or concurrent enrollment CTE courses may include non-teaching occupational hours that are older than the 5 year requirement if they have the required degree AND a minimum of 3 years full-time teaching experience in the discipline/program or 6 years part-time teaching experience in the discipline/program.

 - Prior teaching experience at the college level

-- Must support and promote the mission of Arapahoe Community College
+- Support and promote the mission of Arapahoe Community College.

 Physical & Cognitive Demands